• Skip to primary navigation

 Tips

-• Add additional seasonings to change up the flavor.
+• Add additional seasonings to change up the flavor of the crispy baked tofu.

 • Freezing the tofu will give it a spongier texture.